daleonpz/baremetallics/_posts/programming/2021-07-16-how-to-extract-f2fs-android-flash.md

 "It is located at the beginning of the partition, and there exist two copies to avoid file system crash.
 It contains basic partition information and some default parameters of f2fs."

-I had to find the source code of the f2fs filesystem in order to know recognize the superblock.
+I had to find the source code of the f2fs filesystem to know how to recognize the superblock.

 The answer was the structure `struct f2fs_super_block`.
-At lines 34-66 of the [source code](https://www.kernel.org/doc/html/latest/filesystems/f2fs.html).
+Lines 34-66 of the [source code](https://www.kernel.org/doc/html/latest/filesystems/f2fs.html).

 ```c